1. Johnson was a motorcycle produced in 1902 in Scunthorpe, Lincolnshire.

 This machine was a typical primitive, with a Minerva engine hung from the downtube of a heavy-duty frame.
 It also had the usual cycle forks and brakes, belt drive and pedals.

-This machine was flat twin-cyliner, two-stroke, single-speed, chain-drive cycle attachment.
-Americaln in origin, it had powered generators in the trenches during the Great War.
+This machine was flat twin two-stroke, single-speed, chain-drive cycle attachment engine.
+American in origin, it had powered generators in the trenches during the Great War.

-After the War was over, it was used over the rear wheel of a , and better known as the Economic.
-In both cases it was short-lived as supplies soon dried up.
+After the War was over, it was used over the rear wheel of a motorised bicycle, and was better known as the Economic.
+The production of the machine was short-lived as supplies of the engines were soon exhausted.